nur-srijan/hello-from-the-kernel/README.md

 # Hello From the Kernel

-This is a simple Hello World program for different architectures but one twist, the program doesn't use any standard library functions.
+This is a simple Hello World program, but with one twist - **the program doesn't use any standard libraries**.
+> No #include <iosteam> at all!

 ## Build